Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents

-Itraconazole oral solution for 7 to 14 days is as effective as oral fluconazole for oropharyngeal candidiasis but less well tolerated (BI).13 Posaconazole oral suspension14 also is as effective as fluconazole and generally better tolerated than itraconazole solution (BI).
+Itraconazole oral solution for 7 to 14 days is as effective as oral fluconazole for oropharyngeal candidiasis but less well tolerated (BI).13 Posaconazole oral suspension14 is also as effective as fluconazole and generally better tolerated than itraconazole solution (BI).
 Both antifungals are alternatives to oral fluconazole, although few situations require that these drugs be used in preference to fluconazole solely to treat mucosal candidiasis.
-In a multicenter, randomized study, posaconazole was proven more effective than fluconazole in sustaining clinical success after antifungal therapy was discontinued.14 A new solid oral delayed-release tablet formulation of posaconazole has been developed.15 Whether it offers any advantage for the treatment of oropharyngeal candidiasis is unknown and it currently is indicated only for prophylaxis of invasive Aspergillus and Candida infections in certain highly susceptible, non-HIV patients populations with persistent neutropenia or allogeneic hematopoeitic stem cell transplantation.16 Itraconazole capsules are less effective than fluconazole because of their more variable absorption and they are associated with more drug-drug interactions than fluconazole.
+In a multicenter, randomized study, posaconazole was found to be more effective than fluconazole in sustaining clinical success after antifungal therapy was discontinued.14 A new solid oral delayed-release tablet formulation of posaconazole is now available.15 Whether it offers any advantage for the treatment of oropharyngeal candidiasis is unknown and it currently is indicated only for prophylaxis of invasive Apsergillus and Candida infection.16 Itraconazole capsules are less effective than fluconazole because of their more variable absorption and they are associated with more drug-drug interactions than fluconazole.

 Systemic antifungals are required for effective treatment of esophageal candidiasis (AI).
 A 14- to 21-day course of either fluconazole (oral or intravenous [IV]) or oral itraconazole solution is highly effective (AI).
 However, patients with severe symptoms initially may have difficulty swallowing oral drugs.
 As with oropharyngeal candidiasis, itraconazole capsules for esophageal candidiasis are less effective than fluconazole because of variable absorption (CII).
 Voriconazole, amphotericin B (either deoxycholate or lipid formulations) and the echinocandins caspofungin, micafungin, and anidulafungin all are effective in treating esophageal candidiasis (BI).
 However, esophageal candidiasis appears to have a higher relapse rate after treatment with the echinocandins.17,18 Therefore, oral or IV fluconazole remains the preferred therapy for esophageal candidiasis (AI).
 Although other pathogens (e.g., cytomegalovirus, herpes simplex virus esophagitis) can mimic the symptoms of esophageal candidiasis, a diagnostic and therapeutic trial of antifungal therapy is usually warranted before endoscopy.
 In those who do not respond to antifungal therapy, endoscopy is recommended to identify different causes of esophagitis or drug-resistant Candida (AII).

 In most HIV-infected women, vulvovaginal candidiasis is uncomplicated and responds readily to short-course oral or topical treatment with any of several therapies, including: